kimberlysuazo/phase-0-tracks/web_dev/jquery/notes.md

 4. Start a a simple document where I can test out the smaller things I have been learning.
 Not exactly a program or project, just testing lines of code to see if Im actually learning how to use jquery.
 I find that I learn best by doing. a hands-on approach is best for me, so I will stop often to test what Ive just learned.

+# Release 1
+For me the most effective was to watch tutorial videos.
+Stop them.
+Try it out and then loop up further documentation on the jquery API docs